USAM Daily Risk Analyzer

-We have and continue to be long-term investors with an eye on where we think stock prices could be in 12 to 18 months, but during the COVID Crash of 2020 (can I call it that?), we felt it best to add a short-term timing element to our investment processes.
+We continue to be long-term investors with an eye on where we think stock prices could be in 12 to 18 months, but during the COVID Crash of 2020 (can I call it that?), we felt it best to add a short-term timing element to our investment processes.
 After an exhaustive search of historic market price data, we found a correlation between tracking multiple short-term prices trends and intermediate-term price trends.
 What we found was simple: when the short-term moving averages on the graph in RED move below the 30-day exponential moving averages in BLUE, it is usually wise to cut back exposure to stocks significantly.

 What we like to see is a red, white and blue pattern where the short term moving averages in RED are above the longer term moving averages in BLUE with some white in between.
 What we don’t want to see is the red lines dive into and below the blue lines.
 When that happens, we’ve seen a correlation to stocks declining.